Diet for Runners: What Do Pro Runners Eat?

 What to Include in Diet for Runners?

 Eating enough to fuel your sessions and make optimal progress without weight gain is the goal if performance is your main target.
 If you want to lose weight, you need to eat a bit less without affecting your performance too much.
+You can also add some low calorie snacks to your diet.

 Finding the balance of calories and macronutrients will take experimentation and maybe even working with a professional to devise an optimal plan for your running needs.